Originally published June 18, 2018; last updated March 25, 2019

 What has the separation of families looked like?

 Here are just some of the stories we’ve seen from the ongoing separation of families:

-Even as it is now clear that thousands of children have been separated from their parents, the Trump Administration continues to deny that this is happening.
+Even after it was clear that thousands of children had been separated from their parents, the Trump Administration continued to deny that this was happening.

 Trump told Homeland Security Secretary Kirstjen Nielsen, “I know what you’re going through right now with families is very tough, but those are the bad laws that the Democrats gave us.
 We have to break up families.”